mannrobo/mannrobo.github.io/community/sevier.md

 [IMAGE HERE]

 In past years, Mann Robotics has worked with Clemson's VEXU team BCUZ and other Greenville area teams to volunteer at Sevier's Falcon's Middle School Qualifier, and have done so for 4 years and counting.
 At the most recent Sevier event, Brendan McGuire was awarded with Volunteer of the Year for his service as the Head Referee.

+Mann Robotics is also assisting some Sevier Middle School teams with flywheel construction, as teams A and B have constructed flywheels in the past.